 ‘Walk Me Through a DCF’ Step #1: Project Future Cash Flows

-In Step 1, we create explicit projections for to calculate the Cash Flows of the Business until the business hits a ‘steady state’ level of growth (typically 5-10 years into the future).
+We first create explicit projections to compute the Business’ Cash Flows until the Business hits a ‘steady-state’ growth rate.
+Steady-state growth typically occurs 5-10 years into the future.
 This period of projections is referred to as ‘Stage 1’ of the DCF analysis.

 Calculating Unlevered Free Cash Flow